LayanJethwa/graphical-calculator/JOURNAL.md

 # June 16th: Completed breakdown of objectives

 I completed all the subcategories for the breakdown of my different objectives, and did research into the algorithms and maths needed, and the hardware components needed.
+I have uploaded my complete objectives breakdown and current list of links to this repository.

 ![Completed objectives](https://github.com/LayanJethwa/graphical-calculator/blob/main/images/16-06.png)